Explore the Beauty of Garvan Woodland Gardens

 Dogs are welcome (on leashes) to accompany visitors on their walks.
 Dog fee is $5; one dog per visitor.

 IF YOU APPRECIATE ARCHITECTURE…

-One of the highlights of the gardens is the architecture, inspired by renowned architect and Arkansas native E. Fay Jones who believed architecture should reflect and fit within the natural beauty surrounding it.
-Jones designed the Garvan Pavilion, which serves as the center of activity for the gardens.
-His influence is seen in other structures in the gardens, such as the Anthony Chapel.
+One of the highlights of the gardens is the architecture, inspired by renowned architect and Arkansas native E. Fay Jones, who believed architecture should reflect and fit within the natural beauty surrounding it.
+Jones’ influence is seen in the garden’s famous Anthony Chapel, which boasts floor-to-ceiling glass walls and skylights affording views of the changing seasons in the garden.

 IF YOU LOVE FLOWERS...

 Make a trip during the Tulip Extravaganza or Daffodil Days in spring.
 The colorful Dutch tulips are a sight to behold and a photo-op paradise.
 Fall Flower Days in October celebrates a rainbow of 8,000 chrysanthemums in bloom.

 The Garden of the Pine Wind is a 4-acre, rock and stream garden offering a quiet place for meditation.
 Approximately 300 varieties of Asian ornamental plants can be viewed here.